pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 ### POST User (Create)

-Most information is updatable for as long as user is a **prospect**, except for critical indentification data.
+Most information is updatable for as long as user is a **prospect**, except for critical identification data.
 As soon as KYC is validated, some of her/his data will be locked or subject to adequate justification.
 More information regarding this endpoint in the [API reference.](/api/Core)

 <Endpoint apiUrl="/v1.0/migrationProxy" path="/api/v1.1/users" method="post"/>